12. Verrou: a floating-point rounding errors checker

 We describe in this section techniques which can help determining the origin of numerical errors in the source code of the analyzed program.

-The first technique builds upon Verrou's Excluded symbols feature in order to perform a search of functions and source code lines whose perturbation produces the most important errors in final results.
+The first technique builds upon Verrou's Instrumentation scope features in order to perform a search of functions (or source code lines / verrou task / stdout task) whose perturbation produces the most important errors in final results.
 The idea is the following:

-• First, a complete list of all symbols (which contain perturbated floating point instructions) is generated.
+• First, a complete list of all symbols (or line / task / stdout task) which contain perturbed floating point instructions is generated.
 It is expected that perturbing all functions in this list will produce inexact results.
 On the other hand, excluding all symbols from the scope of perturbations should produce unperturbed results.
+This list is called the search space.

-• By splitting the symbols list in two parts, and perturbing each half separately, it is possible to determine whether each perturbed half produces inexact results.
+• By splitting the search space in two parts, and perturbing each half separately, it is possible to determine whether each perturbed half produces inexact results.

-• Going on like this and performing a bisection of the list of symbols, the algorithm eventually finds a subset of functions whose only perturbation is enough to produce inexact results.
+• Going on like this and performing a bisection of the search space, the algorithm eventually finds a subset of functions whose only perturbation is enough to produce inexact results.
+This Trial and Error algorithm is called Delta-Debugging.
+Each trial (which corresponds to a subset of the search space) is called a configuration.
+As the evaluation of error is based on a stochastic evaluation there are several runs per configuration.

 Synopsis